How to Use Bleach Safely to Disinfect Your Home

 Moldy shower curtain

-Step 1: Mix a solution of 48 parts water to 1 part bleach
+Step 1: Mix 48 parts water to 1 part bleach.

-Step 5: Use another damp rag to wipe down the countertop and remove bleach.
+Step 5: Wipe with a fresh damp rag to remove the bleach.

 How to Use Bleach Safely to Disinfect Your Home

-Step 3: Use a mop or cleaning brush to apply diluted bleach and scrub as needed.
+Step 3: Apply with a mop or brush and scrub.

-Step 4: Reapply bleach solution as needed to keep the surface wet.
+Step 4: Reapply to keep the surface wet as it works.

-Step 5: Rinse surface with a hose and allow to dry.
+Step 5: Rinse with a hose and let dry.

 How to Use Bleach Safely to Disinfect Your Home

-• Don’t use bleach around food or pets.
+• Keep bleach away from food and pets.

 How to Use Bleach Safely to Disinfect Your Home

-The standard ratio for diluting bleach is 48 parts water to one part bleach.
-That works out to ½ cup per gallon or 1 teaspoon per cup of water.
+The standard is 48 parts water to 1 part bleach — ½ cup per gallon, or 1 teaspoon per cup.

 Conclusion